utk-cs340-fall24/Gain-Grain/gain-grain/Sprint 2/teisenba.md

 * on pressing the back button, and I couldn't figure out what was causing the issues until
 * I finally found that file.
 * Many of the ideas I had come up with to do for this sprint (comments, likes, sharing)
 * rely on the backend to exist first.
+I am hoping to get more code committed for the next
+* sprint with this one having the break, rebasing, and waiting on backend.
 * We had one large rebasing issue and a smaller one as well.
 These both led to the deletion
 * of some new code and the reintroduction of structures and code we had deleted weeks ago.
 * I believe someone pushed to the repo before pulling, and the group has since met and ironed